A Model and Survey of Distributed Data-Intensive Systems: Introduction

-In parallel, within the distributed systems research community, the increasing availability of data fostered the development of new data processing systems that exploit the compute capabilities of cluster infrastructures to extract valuable information from this large amount of data.
-Pioneered by MapReduce~\cite{dean:CACM:2008:mapreduce}, many systems organize the computation into a dataflow graph of operators that apply functional transformations on their input data.
+In parallel, within the distributed systems research community, the increasing centrality of data fostered the development of new systems that exploit the compute capabilities of cluster infrastructures to extract valuable information from this large amount of data.
+Pioneered by MapReduce~\cite{dean:CACM:2008:mapreduce}, they organize the computation into a dataflow graph of operators that apply functional transformations on their input data.
 This dataflow model promotes distributed computations: operators may run simultaneously on different machines (task parallelism), and multiple instances of each operator may process independent portions of the input data in parallel (data parallelism).
-Developers only specify the behavior of operators, while the system automates the deployment of operators, the exchange of data, and the re-execution of lost computations due to failures.
+Developers only specify the behavior of operators, while the system automates their deployment, the exchange of data, and the re-execution of lost computations due to failures.
 Over the years, a multitude of systems adopted and revised this processing model in terms of programming abstractions (e.g., support for streaming data and iterative computations), as well as design and implementation choices (e.g., strategies to associate operators to physical machines and to exchange data across operators)~\cite{carbone:IEEEB:2015:flink, zaharia:CACM:2016:spark}, while some systems brought alternative programming models suited to specific domains, such as graph processing~\cite{mcCune:CSur:2015:TLaV}.

-In general, the challenging demands of data-intensive applications are continuously pushing the limit of technology and lead researchers and practitioners to build novel solutions that go beyond traditional categories~\cite{stonebraker:ICDE:2005:one_size_fits_all}.
+In general, the challenging demands of data-intensive applications are continuously pushing researchers and practitioners to build novel solutions that go beyond traditional categories~\cite{stonebraker:ICDE:2005:one_size_fits_all}.
 For instance, many dataflow platforms offer abstractions to process data through complex relational queries, thus crossing the boundaries of database technologies.
 Data stores such as VoltDB~\cite{stonebraker:IEEEB:2013:voltdb} and S-Store~\cite{cetintemel:VLDB:2014:sstore} aim to support near real-time processing of incoming data within a relational database core.
 Messaging services such as Kafka~\cite{kreps:NetDB:2011:kafka} offer persistency, querying, and processing capabilities~\cite{bejeck:2018:KafkaStreams}.